|home > our work > social justice ministry|

 Peace, Justice and Human Rights

-The Washington State Legislature is currently in Session.
-Learn about the Church Council of Greater Seattle's Legislative Priorities here.
+The Washington State Legislature is currently in session.
+View our 2015 Legislative Priorities here.

 Legislative Toll-Free Hotline: 1.800.562.6000.